Scopt97/proj6-rest/README.md

 # Project 6: Brevet time calculator service

-Simple listing service from project 5 stored in MongoDB database.

-## What is in this repository

-You have a minimal implementation of Docker compose in DockerRestAPI folder, using which you can create REST API-based services (as demonstrated in class).
-Refer to the lecture slide "05a-Mongo-Docker-Compose.pdf" (dated 02/15/2018) for information about how to use Docker compose.
+## What?

+An ACPbrevet control time calculator that includes a RESTful API for getting data from the database, either in json or csv format.
+Based on the calculator: https://rusa.org/octime_acp.html and rules: https://rusa.org/octime_alg.html , https://rusa.org/pages/rulesForRiders .
+This is a webserver that runs in docker-compose and uses flask, ajax, and mongodb (pymongo).

-## Recap
+## Rules

-You will reuse *your* code from project
-5 (https://github.com/UOCIS322/proj5-mongo).
-Recall: you created the
-following functionalities.
-1) Two buttons ("Submit") and ("Display") in the page where you have controle times.
-2) On clicking the Submit button, the control times were be entered into the database.
-3) On clicking the Display button, the entries from the database were be displayed in a new page.
-You also handled error cases appropriately.
+Times follow the table linked in .../octime_alg.html above.
+Based on the min and max speeds, and the distance from the start to the control, the open and close times for each control are calculated.
+Only the part of the distance within a threshold follows that min/max speed (e.g. a control at 300km has the first 200km treated as 0-200 and the last 100km treated as 200-400).
+The time for the final control is based on the given brevet distance, and the final control can be no more that 20% longer than the given brevet distance.

-## Functionality you will add
+## Functionality

-This project has three parts:
+This project has three parts (use the port for the api):

-* You will design RESTful service to expose what is stored in MongoDB.
+* A RESTful service to expose what is stored in MongoDB using the following:
-Specifically, you'll use the boilerplate given in DockerRestAPI folder, and create the following:

    "http://<host:port>/listAll" should return all open and close times in the database